15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Cultural Influence: A long history of betting shops and televised betting odds has made gambling mainstream.

-- Behavior: Regular, small-stake betting is common and socially accepted.
+- Behavior: Regular, small-stakes betting is common and socially accepted.
 However, there’s growing scrutiny on advertising and youth exposure.

 5. Japan